butvinm/dora/README.md

 # Dora

-> Project is in development and looks like total crap.
-I'm working on it.
+> The project is still in development and may look like a crap.
+I'm actively working on it.
-> Be free to open an issue (and better a PR) if you have any ideas or suggestions.
+> Feel free to open an issue (or better yet, a PR) if you have any ideas or suggestions.

-Dora is a Python search engine, which allows you to search your Python codebase by expressions types.
+Dora is a Python search engine that allows you to search your codebase by expression types.

-It is initially aimed to help with migration of large codebase from Pydantic 1.10 to Pydantic 2.0 in cases when Pydantic-specific functions intersect with the names of the other functions, e.g. `pydantic.BaseModel.json()` and `requests.models.Response.json()`.
+It is primarily designed to assist with migrating large codebases from Pydantic 1.10 to Pydantic 2.0, especially in cases where Pydantic-specific functions overlap with other function names, such as `pydantic.BaseModel.json()` and `requests.models.Response.json()`.

-Dora is deeply inspired by the [Hoogle](https://hoogle.haskell.org/) and [Coogle](https://www.youtube.com/watch?v=wK1HjnwDQng&list=PLpM-Dvs8t0VYhYLxY-i7OcvBbDsG4izam&index=2).
+Dora is deeply inspired by [Hoogle](https://hoogle.haskell.org/) and [Coogle](https://www.youtube.com/watch?v=wK1HjnwDQng&list=PLpM-Dvs8t0VYhYLxY-i7OcvBbDsG4izam&index=2).

 ## Installation

-Package is still in development, so it is not available on PyPI.
+The package is still in development and is not yet available on PyPI.
 You can install and use it from the source code:

 ```bash
 git clone https://github.com/butvinm/dora